davidchip/tagg/README.md

 Todo
 --------
 - Build out support for returning multiple meshes from a particle's create func
     - Will need to account for DOM removal/appending
-- Have world-core extend particle-core.
+- Have world-core extend particle-core
     - Should allow removal of window.world_created